-This article covers the typical steps required to re-terminate a damaged premade fiber optic cable.
+This article covers the typical steps required to repair and/or re-terminate a damaged fiber optic cable.
 The actual steps may vary depending on the cable and/or connectors.

 The equipment used in this article are:

 - Single mode fiber optic LC mechanical connector

 - Three-hole jacket stripper